ChristopherRabotin/GMAT/application/README.txt

     tar -zxf <TarballPackageName>

-where <TarballPackageName> is either gmat-ubuntu-x64-R2017a.tar.gz or gmat-rhel7-x64-R2017a.tar.gz.
+where <TarballPackageName> is either gmat-ubuntu-x64-R2018a.tar.gz or gmat-rhel7-x64-R2018a.tar.gz.

 MAC

-The Mac distribution is packaged as a ZIP file, ready for expansion and use.
-This prebuilt release was built and tested on Mac OS X 10.11.
+The Mac distribution is packaged as a ZIP file, gmat-macosx-x64-R2018a.zip, ready for expansion and use.
+This prebuilt release was built and tested on Mac OS X 10.12.

-Mac users can download the zip archive and uncompress it into place by double-clicking it in the Finder or by opening a Terminal window and typing the command
+Mac users can download the zip archive and uncompress it into place by double-clicking it in the Finder.

-    unzip gmat-macosx-x64-R2017a.zip

-NOTE that there is a Gatekeeper/translocation issue with OS X Sierra.
+NOTE that there is a Gatekeeper/translocation issue with OS X Sierra and High Sierra.
 Since the GMAT application is currently unsigned, the Gatekeeper will not allow it to run in the bin folder and will make a copy of it in a temporary location.
 This can be fixed manually by doing the following:

 1. Open the Finder